Step 4

 Fees for additional services

-There are extra costs depending on the choices you make.
-For example, some aged care homes offer larger rooms than others and extras such as:
+There may be extra costs depending on the choices you make.
+For example, some aged care homes offer rooms that are a higher standard or larger than others, and some offer additional services:

 • Onsite hairdresser, beautician

-• Facilities like a pool, workshop, library etc.
+• Facilities like a gym, pool, cinema, workshop, library etc.

 Plus:

-• A bigger choice of beverages such as beer, wine and spirits
+• A bigger choice of meals and inclusions such as beer, wine and spirits

-Aged care homes must clearly advertise the cost of extra services.
+Aged care homes must clearly advertise the cost of extra or additional services.

 To understand more about the different fees and costs and how they might affect you, see 4.7-Doing the sums.